 The short answer?

 But why pay £350 + VAT for the ADIA BS EN16005?

-Well, if you are an Installer member you get one course free, saving you £540.
+Well, if you are an Installer member you get one course free per year, saving you up £420.
 So, why not take that freebie and see how worth it the course is?

 And it is worth it.

 WHAT IS INCLUDED IN THE COSTS FOR THE BS EN16005?